SigmaNvim/SigmaNvim.github.io/src/Install/install.md

   - ripgrep (if using telescope)
   - Custom configuration

-### QuickStart with lua helper script
+### Quick Start with lua helper script
 ```
 curl -sLf https://raw.githubusercontent.com/SigmaNvim/SigmaNvim/main/quick_start.lua -o quick_start.lua
 lua quick_start.lua
 ```
-The helper script will give you the option of adding in the default custom configuration for SigmaNvim or the cloning of a previously used custom config
+The helper script will give you the option of adding in the default custom configuration for SigmaNvim or the cloning of a previously used custom config.

 ### Installation with git
 ```